Chart Color Schemes

 Health performance in Coffs Harbour is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health challenges in Coffs Harbour, with high prevalence of common conditions across both younger and older age groups.
-Approximately 50% (~14,177 people) have private health cover, lower than the national average of 55.3%.
+Health data shows significant issues in Coffs Harbour, with common health conditions prevalent across both younger and older age groups.
+Approximately 50% of the total population (~14,226 people) have private health cover, compared to the national average of 55.7%.

-The most prevalent medical conditions are arthritis (10.5%) and mental health issues (10.2%).
-About 62.5% report no medical ailments, compared to 63.9% in Rest of NSW.
-Coffs Harbour has 21.2% residents aged 65 and over (6,018 people), lower than the 23.9% in Rest of NSW.
-Seniors' health outcomes present similar challenges to those seen in the general population.
+The most frequent medical conditions are arthritis (10.5%) and mental health issues (10.2%).
+About 62.5% of residents report no medical ailments, slightly lower than the Rest of NSW's 63.9%.
+The area has 21.2% of residents aged 65 and over (6,039 people), which is less than Rest of NSW's 23.9%.
+Health outcomes among seniors present challenges broadly in line with the general population's health profile.

 Frequently Asked Questions - Health